formulahunter/DataStorage/README.md

 # DataStorage

-> *This class is intended to provide an abstract interface for an advanced data storage pattern in which data is stored locally on one or more clients as well as remotely in a single server data file.
-Clients regularly synchronize their data files with the one on the server, and thereby indirectly with one another.*
+> *This class is intended to provide an abstract interface for a robust data
+> storage pattern in which data is stored locally on one or more clients as well
+> as remotely in a single server data file.
+Clients regularly synchronize their
+> data files with the one on the server, and thereby indirectly with one
+> another.*

 **Note:** *This class was initially developed as part of the **MealPlan** project, starting on November 25th, 2018.
 On March 3rd, 2019, it was extracted